AdobeDocs/audience-manager.en/help/using/integration/integrating-third-party/rlsa-integration.md

 To set up an [!DNL AdWords] remarketing list as an [!DNL Audience Manager] URL destination:

 1. In [!DNL Google AdWords], [create a website re-marketing list](https://support.google.com/adwords/answer/2454064?hl=en).
 1. Copy the pixel code from the [dynamic remarketing tag](https://support.google.com/adwords/answer/3103357).
-Do not copy the code this example.Your pixel code / image request will look similar to this:
+Do not copy the code this example.
+Your pixel code / image request will look similar to this:

    ```
    <img height="1" width="1" style="border-style:none;" alt=""